maxzheng/autopip/README.rst

 To install::

     # For all users -- this is safe as autopip has no install dependencies and never will.
+    # But if you want to test it out for your user only, then just skip `sudo` when running each command.
     sudo pip install autopip

 Now, you can easily install any apps from PyPI without having to manage virtualenvs or re-run pip again to update as